The 10-Second Summary

 A DIY flirt pole is cheap, fast to build, and genuinely fine for low-drive dogs or occasional use.
 It fails predictably with high-drive dogs in daily structured training.
 PVC cracks, rope frays at connection points, knots loosen under load, and most homemade builds have a pole-to-line ratio that forces jumping rather than running.

 The $15 to $35 toy flirt poles on Amazon sit in the worst middle ground: better materials than PVC and paracord, but still built as gimmick toys with telescoping joints that snap, bungee cord that whips back, and lures that last one session.
 They look like an upgrade from DIY but fail under the same conditions.
-For the full evaluation framework, see the complete buying guide.
+If you want the full picture on what separates good from bad across every flirt pole on the market, the flirt pole buying guide covers every tier.

 Who This Comparison Is For